 Animated Training Videos

-Your whiteboard animation video is amazing.
+Your whiteboard and cartoon animation video is amazing.
 It tells the story of your product or service exactly as it’s supposed to.
 Yet as time has passed, you haven’t seen the shares on social media you expected.
 The question arises, why isn’t your video marketing campaign generating the results you want?

 Every great viral video has the campaign has the answer to this question: How’s the title?
 Unless you have a title that captures people’s attention and compels them to watch it, it’s not going to generate great results.